Web components

 First, review Choosing the right package for your project to make sure you know what packages you want to use.

-Component Library
+Web Component Library

 Follow these steps to import the Component Library into your project:

-1. Install the NPM package.
+1. Install the npm package.

 2. Add the following script tags to your HTML to import the component library.